Krishna4311/RWA-Guardian-Agent/README.md

 Project Summary: The "RWA Guardian Agent" is a specialized, autonomous AI security agent built on the Masumi Network.
 It is designed to solve the critical "Trilemma of Trust" (Data Fraud, Identity Fraud, and Scalability Failure) for Real-World Assets (RWAs) tokenized on the Cardano blockchain.

 Our solution provides a 24/7, verifiable security service.
-It uses a hybrid AI (Python \+ Node.js) architecture, a Hydra Head (L2) for high-speed real-time IoT data monitoring, and an Aiken (L1) smart contract for on-chain security.
+It uses a hybrid AI (Python + Node.js) architecture, for high-speed real-time IoT data monitoring, and an Aiken (L1) smart contract for on-chain security.
 The agent's identity is secured by Masumi's Identity & Trust protocol (Atala PRISM), and its findings are recorded immutably using Masumi's "Decision Logging" feature.

 ---